 Industry associations may argue that applying human rights to workplace safety would simply be a manifestation of the global nanny state but is not increased regulation a symptom of the corporate sector’s lack of commitment in, or application of, self-regulation?

-SafetyAtWorkBlog readers know well that the author is not a lawyer and speculation may be ill-founded but it is useful for the question of human rights and work health and safety to be asked, particularly in Australia at this time of OHS legislative review and in the development of a national code for the prevention and management of workplace bullying.
-It is likely that the issue of psychological health at work is a potential turning point on human rights at work.
+SafetyAtWorkBlog readers know well that the author is not a lawyer, and speculation may be ill-founded, but it is useful for the question of human rights and workplace health and safety to be asked, particularly in Australia at this time of OHS legislative review and in the development of a national code for the prevention and management of workplace bullying.
+It is likely that the issue of psychological health at work is a potential turning point in human rights at work.

 * Accident Mortality in the 20th Century – Learning from Australian History